bguesman/docsify-test/docs/editor/blocks/procedural_cloud_volume_block.md

     <p>Curved (left) vs. not curved (right).
 Notice how the clouds go over the horizon in the left image, with curved turned on.</p>
 </div>

+#### Attenuation Origin
+**C# member variable:** `Transform m_attenuationOrigin` \
+Optional origin from which the density attenuation and ramp up is computed.
+If none is specified, the origin of the cloud volume is used.

+You might, for instance, want to set this to the player's transform.
+Or, if your map is small, to the center of your map.

 #### Attenuation Distance
 **C# member variable:** `float m_attenuationDistance` \
 Distance over which density is attenuated.